shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 #### Running the command

 How you run the command will be different depending on the engine, as there is currently no standardized method.
-For the `tk-shell` engine you can use `engine.execute_command` which expects a command string name, which we listed out earlier, and a list of parameters that the app's command expects to be passed.
+For the `tk-shell` engine, you can use `engine.execute_command`.
+It expects a command string name, which we listed out earlier, and a list of parameters that the app's command expects to be passed.

 ```python
 if "Publish..." in engine.commands: